Amplitude Period Phase Shift And Vertical Shift

 Amplitude

 Mathematical Foundation: For a standard sine or cosine function of the form y = A sin(x) or y = A cos(x), the amplitude is represented by the absolute value of A, denoted as |A|.
 The amplitude scales the vertical stretch of the function.
-For instance, if A = 3, the wave will oscillate between 3 and -3.
+As an example, if A = 3, the wave will oscillate between 3 and -3.

 Historical Context: The concept of amplitude has its roots in the study of waves and oscillations.
 Early physicists and mathematicians, observing phenomena like sound and light waves, recognized the importance of quantifying the intensity or strength of these waves.
 The term "amplitude" became a standard measure of this intensity, representing the maximum displacement from equilibrium.